singh-man/books/crackingTheCoding/09_systemDesignAndScalability.md

 First, let's forget  that we're dealing with millions of users.
 Design this for the simple case.

-We can construct a graph by treating each person as a node and letting an edge between two nodes indi­ cate that the two users are friends.
+We can construct a graph by treating each person as a node and letting an edge between two nodes indi­cate that the two users are friends.

 If I wanted to find the path between two people, I could start with one person and do a simple breadth-first search.